Enrollment Fee or Tuition Deposit

 Late Payment Fees are charged when students make payment after the published due date for their charges for the term.

-PittPAY is the University’s online financial portal for students and their Authorized Users, who students designate in PittPAY as having access to their financial information.
+PittPAY is the University’s online financial portal for students and the Authorized Users that students have designated as having access to their financial information.

-Online Payments may be made through PittPAY by electronic check (eCheck) or credit/debit card.
+Payments may be made in PittPAY by electronic check (eCheck) or by credit or debit card.
 While there is no charge for eCheck transactions, our vendor will charge a non-refundable 2.75% convenience fee for all debit or credit card payments.
+Check payments can be mailed to the address on the Remittance Form at the bottom of the Term Statement, which students and Authorized Users can generate and print themselves.

 International Payments can be processed in PittPAY through the University’s partnership with Flywire.
-Flywire offers a streamlined and cost effective way to make international payments for tuition and fees on the student’s account.
-More information is available at http://payments.pitt.edu/international-payments/.
+Flywire offers a streamlined and cost effective way for students and Authorized Users to make international payments on the student account from almost any country, in most currencies.

-PittPAY Payment Plans are available for students who elect to make payments in monthly installments instead of as one payment at their due date.
-Participation is optional.
-More detailed information about the payment plans is available at http://payments.pitt.edu/payment-plans/.
+PittPAY Payment Plans are available for those who elect to make payments in a series of monthly installments, instead of one payment by the due date .
+Participation in a payment plan is optional.
+To view available payment plan offers, go to the Payment Plans tab in PittPAY.